hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-AnonCreds.md

 * 2023 Goals were not set due to new project status.
 A number of accomplishments did occur in 2023, including completion of a v1 specification and its implementation
 * 2024 Goals - good set focused on formalizing the v1 specification into a standard, work towards v2 with a migration path between v1 and v2, and support for deploying W3C format.
-* It might be worth mentioning in the goals work that will be done for fixing the perception of AnonCreds
+* It might be worth mentioning in the goals work what will be done for fixing the perception of AnonCreds

 ### Help Required